Fawas-Anayat/100-days-of-learning-AI/Day_36_of_Learning_AI/notes.md

 #### How to find out the data is normal?
 --sns.displot
 --pd.skew()
 --QQ plot--in the qq plot if the data points are as a line in the 45 degree angle then its the normal
 ### 1.log transformation
+--we simply take the log of all the values and the data  becomes the normally distributed
+--dont work on the negative values
+-- when we apply on the right skewed data then that data gets normal
+-- the data gets distributed linearly and therfore the performance of the linear models gets better after it

 ### 2.reciprocal transformation

+### 3.square transformation
+--applied on the left skewed data
-### 3.power transformation
+### 4.square root transformation